-15 See, for example, written statement of Chile, para.
+5 See, for example, written statement of Chile, para.
 66; written statement of COSIS, paras.
 185, 410; written statement of the Democratic Republic of the Congo, para.
 127; written statement of the European Union, para.
 91; written statement of France, para.
 74; written statement of Mozambique, para.
 51; written statement of Portugal, para.
 91.

-16 ITLOS/PV.23/C31/4, 12 September 2023 (Lowe), p.
+6 ITLOS/PV.23/C31/4, 12 September 2023 (Lowe), p.
 30.

-It would useful, in Guatemala's view, if the Tribunal could indicate when the obligations under the Convention relating to climate change came into being, and how additional or different obligations may arise in the future.
-This will be relevant when assessing whether a State has complied with its obligations.

-It is also clear, Mr President, that the precise normative relationship between UNCLOS, the Framework Convention and the Paris Agreement will be at the centre stage of the Tribunal's advisory opinion.

-Is it a relationship of lex specialis or is it a relationship of complementarity and mutual supportiveness?
-Does UNCLOS impose obligations that go beyond the obligations under the climate change regime?
-Or is it sufficient for States to comply with their obligations under the Framework Convention and the Paris Agreement to fulfil their obligations under Part XII of UNCLOS?

-Guatemala agrees with other participants that the relationship between these treaty regimes is one of complementarity.
-There is no discernible normative conflict between the relevant treaties, as Professor Mbengue explained in some detail on Monday.17 They all deal with anthropogenic greenhouse gas emissions and their adverse effects on the environment, including the marine environment.

-But it is important for the Tribunal to clarify what this complementarity means exactly.

-Its most basic consequence is that the Convention should be interpreted in the light of the Framework Convention and the Paris Agreement, as I noted some moments ago.

-This may mean, for example, that a State Party is obliged to adopt all measures necessary to prevent, reduce and control marine pollution through greenhouse gas emissions by joining the efforts to hold the increase in the global average temperature to well below 2°C above pre-industrial levels, and pursuing efforts to limit the temperature increase to 1.5°C.18

-States' obligations under UNCLOS would also need to be interpreted in the light of the principle of common but differentiated responsibilities, which permeates the entire climate change regime.
-I will address this in more detail shortly.

-Unlike some other participants, Guatemala takes no issue with the suggestion that UNCLOS may impose obligations that go beyond those contained in the Framework Convention and the Paris Agreement.
-This is a perfectly acceptable legal proposition insofar as States do not have conflicting obligations under these different treaties.
-Again, no discernible conflict has been shown to exist.
-There is no incompatibility.

-If the policies and obligations agreed under the climate change regime to date do not suffice to meet UNCLOS obligations, then States may need to go beyond this regime or redouble their efforts within the existing regime.
-States may, for example, have to submit more ambitious, nationally determined contributions.
-Or they may have to cooperate for the conclusion of new agreements, as appropriate.
+- 1 It would useful, in Guatemala's view, if the Tribunal could indicate when the 2 obligations under the Convention relating to climate change came into being, and 3 how additional or different obligations may arise in the future.
+This will be relevant - 4 when assessing whether a State has complied with its obligations. - 5 6 It is also clear, Mr President, that the precise normative relationship between 7 UNCLOS, the Framework Convention and the Paris Agreement will be at the centre 8 stage of the Tribunal's advisory opinion. - 9 - 10 Is it a relationship of lex specialis or is it a relationship of complementarity and - mutual supportiveness?
+Does UNCLOS impose obligations that go beyond the 11 - 12 obligations under the climate change regime?
+Or is it sufficient for States to comply - 13 with their obligations under the Framework Convention and the Paris Agreement to 14 fulfil their obligations under Part XII of UNCLOS? - 15 - 16 Guatemala agrees with other participants that the relationship between these treaty 17 regimes is one of complementarity.
+There is no discernible normative conflict - between the relevant treaties, as Professor Mbengue explained in some detail on 18 - Monday.7 They all deal with anthropogenic greenhouse gas emissions and their 19 - 20 adverse effects on the environment, including the marine environment. - 21 - 22 But it is important for the Tribunal to clarify what this complementarity means exactly.
+23 - 24 Its most basic consequence is that the Convention should be interpreted in the light 25 of the Framework Convention and the Paris Agreement, as I noted some moments 26 ago. - 27 - 28 This may mean, for example, that a State Party is obliged to adopt all measures necessary to prevent, reduce and control marine pollution through greenhouse gas 29 - 30 emissions by joining the efforts to hold the increase in the global average - 31 temperature to well below 2°C above pre-industrial levels, and pursuing efforts to limit the temperature increase to 1.5°C.8 32 - 33 - 34 States' obligations under UNCLOS would also need to be interpreted in the light of the principle of common but differentiated responsibilities, which permeates the 35 36 entire climate change regime.
+I will address this in more detail shortly. - 37 - 38 Unlike some other participants, Guatemala takes no issue with the suggestion that 39 UNCLOS may impose obligations that go beyond those contained in the Framework 40 Convention and the Paris Agreement.
+This is a perfectly acceptable legal proposition - 41 insofar as States do not have conflicting obligations under these different treaties. - 42 Again, no discernible conflict has been shown to exist.
+There is no incompatibility. - 43 - 44 If the policies and obligations agreed under the climate change regime to date do not 45 suffice to meet UNCLOS obligations, then States may need to go beyond this regime or redouble their efforts within the existing regime.
+States may, for example, have to 46

-17 ITLOS/PV.23/C31/2, 11 September 2023 (Mbengue), pp. 30-39.
+7 ITLOS/PV.23/C31/2, 11 September 2023 (Mbengue), pp. 30-39.

-18 Paris Agreement, article 2(1)(a).
+8 Paris Agreement, article 2(1)(a).